Vonage/vivid-3/libs/components/src/lib/tag/README.md

 ### Removable

 The `removable` attribute sets a remove button.
 On click it will remove the tag from the DOM.

-You can also remove the tag by pressing the `Delete` key.
+You can also remove the tag by pressing the `Delete` `Backspace` or  key.

+Notice that it works only if the tag is `removable` and not `selectable`.

 - Type: `boolean`
 - Default: `false`